The Vermont Statutes Online

 (7) “Area of operation,” in the case of a housing authority for a municipality, shall include the municipality and, in the case of a city, the area within six miles of the territorial boundaries thereof but not any area that lies within the territorial boundaries of any other municipality for which another housing authority is created by this chapter.
 In the case of a housing authority duly constituted by, and for the purpose of serving, two or more municipalities, the area of operation shall include the area within each such municipality.
 The area of operation of the Vermont State Housing Authority is the entire State, except in those areas where there is an existing housing authority with a workable program.
 In those areas where a housing authority exists, the Vermont State Housing Authority may enter with permission of the governing body of the municipality.

-(8) "Federal government" shall include the United States of America, the federal administration of public works, or any other agency or instrumentality corporate or otherwise of the United States of America.
+(8) “Federal government” shall include the United States of America, the federal Public Works Administration, or any other agency or instrumentality corporate or otherwise of the United States of America.

 (9) “Slum” shall mean any area where dwellings predominate that, by reason of dilapidation, overcrowding, faulty arrangement or design, lack of ventilation, light, or sanitary facilities, or any combination of these factors, are detrimental to safety, health, and morals.